lorisleiva/javel/docs/MakesRequests.md

 ## Create your own actions

-If you look at the actions implements in the `MakesRequests` mixin, you can see that there isn't much to it.
+If you look at the actions implemented in the `MakesRequests` mixin, you can see that there isn't much to it.
 You simply need to call the `request` method to make a custom request and provide the default settings that define your action.

-For example you could have a `publish` action that published the current article.
+For example you could have a `publish` action that publishes the current article.

 ```js
 publish (configs = {}) {